V8 cars : Reference, restoration and maintenance

 An alternative and more detailed source for the same information is Year One, a US company which has the licence to reproduce the entire range of Mopar service manuals.
 These are big books covering every aspect of Chrysler, Dodge and Plymouth cars rather than just the engine and transmission pages reproduced by Jensen.
 Either the Plymouth or Dodge series would be suitable for Jensen purposes and copies can be obtained to suit each model year (based on the engine designation).
 For Jensens, the relevant manuals are 1962 (S-series), 1964 (V-series), 1965 (A-series), 1966 (B-series), 1967 (C-series), 1968 (D-series), 1969 (E-series), 1970 (F-series), 1971 (G-series), 1972 (H-series), 1973 (J or 3-series), 1974 (K or 4-series), 1975 (L or 5-series).
 These manuals cover all engines and gearboxes used in each model year so it is not necessary to specify an engine size or gearbox type when ordering.

 Jensen service bulletins

 Jensen Motors provided hundreds of technical updates to its dealer network via service bulletins.
-The UK (Home) series was collated and reprinted in 2004 and is available as a bound volume.
-These bulletins are also applicable to the USA and other export cars.
+The UK (Home) series was collated and reprinted in 2004 and is available from me as a bound volume.
+These bulletins are applicable to the USA and other export cars.

-In 1992, Hugh Milligan produced a book of tech tips compiled from many sources including the JIOC magazine, Gentleman's Express.
+In 1992, Hugh Milligan produced a book of tech tips compiled from many sources including the JIOC magazine Gentleman's Express.
 The Tech Tips book is no longer available except on the second-hand market.
-Look under ISBN 0-9635225-0-7, Selkirk Press, Sandpoint ID.
+Look for ISBN 0-9635225-0-7, Selkirk Press, Sandpoint ID.

 Where to buy stuff